Roadtrip to North Evia – Coastal Hideaways, Sizzling Seafood and Healing Spas

 • Playground by the sea

-Alykes is Chalkida’s summer highlight for us – a child-friendly beach only the locals seem to know about.
-With clear blue waters that lap over soft golden sand, it’s impressive for these parts (Evia’s beaches, for me, are generally not to shout about, and usually of the darker variety).
-Furnished with an assembly of cafe-bars for every taste, Daluz at the far right corner (as you face the sea) is our favourite with wood framed sunbeds, breezy tunes, and a gently sloping seabed clear of rocks.
+Alykes is Chalkida’s summer highlight for us – a child-friendly beach only the locals seem privy to.
+With clear blue waters that lap over soft golden sand, it’s impressive for these parts (Evia’s beaches, for me, are nothing to shout about, and usually of the darker variety).
+Settled by an assembly of cafe-bars for every taste, Daluz at the far right corner (as you face the sea) is our favourite with wood-framed sunbeds, breezy electro tunes, and a gently sloping seabed clear of rocks.

 Daluz beach bar on Alykes in Chalkida – one of the most child-friendly beaches in the region